 For a great view, head up to Jerome Park.
 It’s easy to spend your time wandering the town and admiring its old west style buildings, hearing its stories, and taking in its history.

-See the Spooky Side
+See the Spooky Side of Jerome

 Jerome is known for its history and ghost stories.
 Once known as “the wickedest town in the west,” the town thrived because of its copper mine.
 As the need for copper rose and fell, so too did the town.
-The whole town of Jerome was in danger of becoming a ghost town, until a community of artists took up residence there.
+The whole town was in danger of becoming a ghost town, until a community of artists took up residence there.

 Today, you’ll still hear tales of ghosts wherever you go.
 Local restaurants and bars have their stories and you can even take a tour to hear about the town’s haunted history.